Skip to main content

 • Solid evidence that the provider’s educator staff have the capacity to create a culture of evidence and use it to maintain and enhance the quality of the professional programs they offer.

-The next accreditation review is scheduled for Spring 2024, and the CAEP standards now include advanced programs: principal and superintendent administrator programs, and the school counselor and psychology programs, in addition to our teacher preparation programs.
-All our educator preparation programs, degrees and certificates are reviewed and have been approved by the Ohio Department of Higher Education.
-All educator preparation programs have received approval for preparing candidates for licensure in Ohio.
+The accreditation review occurring in Spring 2024 includes advanced programs: Principal, Superintendent, and School Psychology.
+All our educator preparation programs, degrees and certificates are reviewed and have been approved by the Ohio Department of Higher Education for preparing candidates for licensure in Ohio.

 Departments with CAEP-accredited programs